Independent Private Adoption

-In North Carolina, independent adoption or private adoption is one of the options available to parents considering adoption.
+Independent adoption or private adoption is one of the options available to parents considering adoption.
 By definition, adoption refers to the process of establishing a parent-child relationship between persons.
-Adoption Law is covered in chapter 48 of the North Carolina General Statutes.
 The adoption process begins legally when the adoptive parents file a petition for adoption.

 In an independent adoption or private adoption, the couple who is looking to adopt a child looks for and finds a child for adoption without the help of an adoption agency.
 Independent adoption may be facilitated by a non-licensed intermediary such as a friend, relative, physician or anyone else.
 Even if you are doing an independent adoption, you will want to hire a licensed attorney who is familiar with the state and federal adoption laws to help you with the adoption process.